Are you sure want to logout from the system?

 If you do all the readings and assignments associated with each module, it should take approximately 16 hours to complete.

-You have eight weeks (56 days) to complete each module from the time you first log on to that module.
-Most students find that they can easily complete a module within the eight-week required time frame.
-Be sure to plan at least 16 hours of work time over the course of the eight weeks to complete the module.
+Please refer to the store front for additional information regarding due dates.
 Note that if you are a scholarship recipient or are participating as a part of a group or cohort, your funder or sponsor may elect to shorten the timeline in which you need to complete each module.

 You can certainly register for as many modules as you like at once, but we strongly recommend that you work on only one module at a time.
 As soon as you complete one module you can begin the next.